swatkns785/sals-challenge/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project creates renders a table of products and allows users to filter the results by the available attributes.

+## Install dependencies

+Run `yarn install` or `npm install` to install project dependencies.

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can run the following:

 ### `yarn start`